smallAreaHealthStatisticsUnit/rapidInquiryFacility/rifDatabase/databaseManagementManual.md

 * 2,3: occasional caching;
 * >3: suitable target for shared_buffer;

-I you wanted to cache everything with a *usagecount* of 2 you would need to add the >3, 3 and 2 figures together!
+If you wanted to cache everything with a *usagecount* of 2 you would need to add the >3, 3 and 2 figures together!

 ```
- usagecount | ideal_shared_buffers
+ usagecount | ideal_shared_buffers UPDATE
 ------------+----------------------
  >3         | 240 MB
   3         | 28 MB